 A blood sample drawn from a vein in your arm

 The ApoE protein has three genetic forms that have slightly different compositions.
 They are called ApoE2, ApoE3, and ApoE 4.
-ApoE2 is poorly recognized by cell surface receptors whereas ApoE3 and ApoE4 bind tightly to those receptors.
-Therefore, people with ApoE2 tend to have higher blood lipids since delivery from blood to cells is impaired by poor binding of ApoE2 to receptors.
+ApoE3 is the most common form.
+Compared to ApoeE3, ApoE2 is poorly recognized by cell surface receptors whereas ApoE4 binds more tightly to those receptors.
+People with ApoE2 tend to have higher amounts of lipids in their blood since delivery from blood to cells is impaired by poor binding of ApoE2 to receptors.

 Three different genes (termed alleles) are designated as e2, e3, and e4 and code respectively for ApoE2, ApoE3, and ApoE4.
 Each person inherits one allele from each parent.
 A person who has the same allele from each parent is termed homozygous: e2/e2 or e3/e3 or e4/e4.
 One who has different alleles is termed heterozygous: e2/e3 or e2/e4 or e3/e4.

 People with the APOE e2 allele tend to have lower LDL-C levels but elevated triglycerides.
 APOE e2 is also associated with type III hyperlipoproteinemia/hyperlipidemia (HPL III or familial dysbetalipoproteinemia), a rare inherited disorder that causes fatty yellowish deposits on the skin called xanthomas, increased triglycerides in the blood, and atherosclerosis that develops at an early age.
-However, only about 2% of people with the e2/e2 genotype develop type III hyperlipoproteinemia/hyperlipidemia.
+Importantly, while a large majority of patients with type III hyperlipoproteinemia are homozygous for the e2 allele (e2/e2), less than 10% of people with the e2/e2 genotype develop type III hyperlipoproteinemia/hyperlipidemia.